DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-24-anonymised-applications-research.md

 - what the referee said about the candidate
 - that the referee knows of no reason that the candidate should not work with children

-Some participants said they would be comfortable with asking for references as a condition of an offer, instead of at the start of the application process.
-This is a common approach in recruitment outside of teacher training.
+We could also consider asking for references as a condition of an offer, instead of at the start of the application process.
+This is a common approach in recruitment outside of teacher training, but would require a change in DfE policy.

 This change would help keep applications anonymous and also make it quicker and easier for candidates to make their initial application.
-However, DfE policy would need to be changed for this to be possible.

-In addition, participants said they would need to be reassured that this would not increase the chance of students being put at risk.
+However, we’d need to do research to find out more about how it would affect providers and ensure that students were not put at risk.